-Payne’s career includes more than 25 years of high-profile, executive leadership positions within U.S. Soccer and Major League Soccer, and he adds invaluable expertise and experience to the US Club Soccer front office.
+Payne’s career includes 30 years of high-profile, executive leadership positions within U.S. Soccer and Major League Soccer, and he adds invaluable expertise and experience to the US Club Soccer front office.

 Payne’s resume is well documented among the top levels of the sport.
 Payne was hired as the National Administrator of U.S. Soccer in 1989 and soon after became its first Deputy Executive Director and Director of Marketing.
 Two years later, he was named Executive Vice President and eventually President of Soccer USA Partners, the marketing and game promotions partner of U.S. Soccer.

 In 1994, he assembled the first ownership group for D.C.
 United and was a founding member of the MLS Board of Governors.
 When the MLS began in 1996, Payne also served as the President and General Manager of D.C.
 United.

 The iconic franchise went on to appear in the first four MLS Cup championships, winning three times, in addition to capturing U.S. Open Cup (1996), CONCACAF Champions Cup (1998) and the InterAmerican Cup (1998) titles – the first major international trophies for any American club.

 As Managing Director of Soccer for Anschutz Entertainment Group (AEG), Payne helped reorganize MLS in 2000 and became responsible for six of the 10 teams in the professional league.